 All individuals involved in the schools must share the responsibility for creating and supporting a positive school environment.
 The responsibility for discipline, therefore, lies with all of us - parents, teachers, Principals, and students.
 School rules have been carefully developed with reasonable consequences if rules are not followed.
-Parents will be notified at the discretion of the teacher and/or Principal when a student violates a rule.
+Parents will be notified by the Principal when a consequence is given for office managed behavior.
 Flagrant verbal or physical opposition to authority and/or other students, habitual bad conduct or improper language, willful destruction/damage/defacement of school property, possession of harmful materials, and behavior which interferes with the orderly processes of the school may, at the discretion of the Principal, result in after-school detention or suspension.
 Parents will be contacted and must arrange for transportation for all after school sessions.
 All policies stated here are consistent with the Student Code of Discipline.